 “The Author/Editor Relationship.”
 Originally presented at a Midsouth SCBWI conference, this presentation covers what to expect from your editor, how to make things as easy as possible for your editor (so that s/he’s *dying* to work with you again!), and how to read between the lines of all that editor-speak.

 “Back to School: How to Excel at School Visits.”
 A workshop regarding booking visits and developing content that will razzle-dazzle kids!

 “Effective Author Presentations: How to Knock the Socks Off Attendees.”
 Writers ARE entertainers.
 This presentation covers what readers want in watching an author speak.

 "Everyone's a Writer."
-Originally presented at the Kentucky Library Association, this speech is a 45-minute inspirational talk on the imporantance of media specialists in a world where Everyone Is A Writer.
+This version specifically for educators was originally presented at the Kentucky Library Association, this speech is a 45-minute inspirational talk on the importance of media specialists in a world where Everyone Is A Writer.

 “Before the World Had Color: Using Visual Literacy to Teach the Reading, Writing, and Researching of History.”
 Originally presented at an NCTE conference in 2014, this presentation shows how visual literacy ties in to writing accurate historical accounts.

 “The Birth of A Book (And Why I have Succumbed to This Metaphor).”
 How an idea becomes a story becomes a book.